Your AI agent swapped $2M into an unaudited liquidity pool. The transaction confirmed in 12 seconds. There is no undo button.

 - Veto policies serve as documented internal control mechanisms

-- Decision audit trails provide risk management documentation
+- Decision records provide risk management documentation

 - Per-agent, per-tenant policy scoping supports asset segregation